CPA vs MBA: Which Course Should You Choose and Why

 The mean salary for a Public Accountant in India ranges between INR 3.61 LPA and INR 10 LPA.
 The average base salary for a graduate in MBA Finance in India is INR 7.62 LPA.
 It can go up to INR 20 LPA for an Operations Manager.

-Which course is better, US CPA or MBA?
+Which course is better, CPA vs MBA?

 US CPA is the right course if you are interested in crunching numbers and handling public accounts.
 This course not only helps you gain Chartered Accountancy opportunities in the US but in case you wish to work for US-based companies in India, with a CPA degree you can choose to work at the big 4s.
 However, if you’re interested in getting into the management side of finance then an MBA degree in finance is just what you need.
 There’s one thing about an MBA degree that you need to consider before getting into a course.
 The college you get into to pursue your MBA degree should be one of the top 10 colleges in India to actually make the degree count.